 Why do we prefer some companies to others?
 How come one company provides a better product, service or experience?
-How do we feel appreciated by a company?
-Why do we need this?
-How can we do more for our consumers?
-What do they really need, what is their want?
+How can we as a company do more for our consumers?
+What do users really need ?

 Today's business environment is 'the age of customers'.
 This includes a tense focus on changing customer needs, global markets with fierce competition, embracing big data, information overflow, companies rising and falling in the blink of an eye.
 I believe, success comes from keeping a keen eye on customers, their lives, needs, desires and deliver what they crave.

 This upcoming duo of articles we will be examining the key components of customer centricity.
 We are going to see first why we need to focus on our customers every step of the way, and who are these customers.
 We are going to continue the journey in next week's article to explore what we need to know about customer focus and how to put in more in practice.

 So put on one shoe of the professional and one of a customer and come along!

 WHY we need to (re)think about customers